How to Use LinkedIn Videos to Increase Engagement

-Check out this quick product demo of LinkedIn native video at the Inbound 2017 conference:
+Check out this quick product demo presented at the Inbound 2017 conference:

 Check out this behind the scenes video from an employee at Keenan Welding and Fabrication.
 The clip shows a new hire belting out opera while at work.
 What a fun workplace!